 UPMC's main business is the exploration, development, exploitation, recovery and sale of gold.
 UPMC was previously held under care and maintenance.
 Since 2003, no exploration activities were conducted in the area until the revised work programs were approved in February 10, 2020.
-With COVID-19, exploration were put on hold for most of 2020 and a 6-month extension of the Exploration Permit (EP) was granted, or until February 19, 2021.
+With COVID-19, exploration were put on hold for most of 2020 and a 6-month extension of the Exploration Permit (EP) was granted until February 19, 2021.
+On February 3, 2021, the MGB certified the Company's compliance with the terms and conditions set forth in the exploration permit.